What do you do if you’re a husband, and your wife really isn’t interested in sex? How do you get her to understand men’s sexual needs?

 Believe me, that is what many women experience when the church starts stressing the “men will always lust” message.

 Part of my contention in The Good Girl’s Guide to Great Sex is that the church has come to see sex with the same error the world does: they are framing sex as solely a physical thing.
 The world obviously portrays sex as only about pleasure and not about commitment.
 But when the church then gives similar messages–about men’s sexual needs, and about lust–it makes the same error.

 I am not saying that men don’t have physical needs.
 They absolutely do!
 But that is not the whole story.

-And in The Good Girl’s Guide to Great Sex–I teach you how to do exactly that.
-I show how God intended sex to be intimate in three ways: spiritually, emotionally, AND physically.
-And I show you how to get there, too!
+Let me show you how God intended sex to be intimate in three ways: spiritually, emotionally, AND physically.
+And I’ll show you how to get there, too!